pwyckoff/pwyckoff.github.io/_pages/about.md

   - /about.html
 ---

-I am an MRes/PhD student at the London School of Economics and Political Science, affiliated with the [Department of Government](https://www.lse.ac.uk/government) and the [Grantham Research Institute](https://www.lse.ac.uk/granthaminstitute/).
+I am a PhD student at the London School of Economics and Political Science, affiliated with the [Department of Government](https://www.lse.ac.uk/government) and the [Grantham Research Institute](https://www.lse.ac.uk/granthaminstitute/).
 My research interests include:
 * political economy
 * distributional impacts of climate change
 * electoral institutions